christensenacademy/christensen-academy/modules/css-layouts/textpages/css-box-model.md

 Image taken from the official [CSS 2.1 Specification](http://www.w3.org/TR/CSS21/box.html)

-##Content
+##Content (Width and Height)
 In HTML, we think of elements as having an opening tag (e.g., `<p>`), some content, and a closing tag (e.g., `</p>`).
 In the case of the paragraph element, the content would be some text.
-While this is true, when speaking about the CSS box model, we use the word "content" to specifically refer to the box surrounding, in this case, the paragraph.
+I don't have a problem with this use of the term "content," but when speaking about the CSS box model, we'll be using the term "content" in a more specific and literal sense.
+"Content" is the inner-most box of the CSS box model

-When specifying width and height in CSS, you are specifying the dimensions of the content area of the box model.
+The most important thing to understand about the content box is that when specifying `width` and `height` in CSS, you are specifying the dimensions of the content area of the box model.

-**Note:** Height by default is auto, which means that an element will be only tall enough to hold the stuff inside it.
-If there's no stuff inside it, its height will be zero.

-**Note:** Width by default is auto, which means that an element will be as wide as its parent.
-This is close to the same as setting the width to be 100%, but not quite.
-Experiment with the two to discover the subtle differences.
+The initial (default) values of the CSS `height` and `width` properties are `auto`.
+In the case of width, this means that the element will be as wide as possible.
+In the case of height, this means that the element will be as short as possible.

 ####HTML
 ```html